 How often do you or I allow our tragedies and hurts to change our identities?

 I don’t want to dismiss or diminish Naomi’s grief or her experience.
 However, no matter the storm, feelings, or situation of the now, our identities in Christ never change.
 (And how God sees us never changes either.)
-But just like Naomi, I have a tendency to occasionally allow what is happening or what has happened to me.
+But just like Naomi, I have a tendency to occasionally allow what is happening or what has happened to me overshadow God’s truth about me.
 That grade on the assignment or paper doesn’t mean that I am not smart or that I am a failure.
 That person leaving and saying those things about me doesn’t mean that I am unlikable or any of the things they called me.
 Yet a lot of times, we end up feeding into a lie and believing a false truth about ourselves and our identities after a tragedy.

 And the funny thing about it (our defining ourselves by these tragedies) is that we are the only ones doing it.
 If you read the book of Ruth, the Bible (the author of this book) never starts referring to her as Mara.
 She is still called Naomi, and no one in the town even responds to her asking to be called Mara.
+Naomi alone is defining herself as bitter.

 What if you notice someone defining themselves by their tragedies?